Used woollen garments shredded and sorted into colour piles, ready for recycling

 - Disrupting fashion to save the world: Limiting global warming to 1.5°C

-We worked with the Carbon Reduction Institute to quantify and offset our carbon footprint, and create an ongoing strategy for carbon neutrality.
-We conducted both an operational review (day-to-day running of the business) and a life cycle analysis of our products to get a complete picture of Seljak Brand’s impact, from when we first started Seljak Brand in 2016 until July 31, 2020.
+Seljak Brand are certified with the Carbon Reduction Institute's NoCO2 Carbon Neutral Program.
+We work with the Carbon Reduction Institute to quantify and offset our carbon footprint, and create an ongoing strategy for carbon neutrality.
+Every year, we conduct both an operational review (day-to-day running of the business) and a life cycle analysis of our products to get a complete picture of Seljak Brand’s impact and offset emissions across all aspects of our business.

 Last financial year we emitted 7.12 tonnes of CO2e (tCO2e) from an operational perspective and 3.44 tCO2e based on blankets manufactured and sold.

 Recycled wool compared to new wool